AtoraSuunva/BooruBot/privacy.md

 # BooruBot Privacy Policy

-Last Updated & Effective as of: [DATE]
+Last Updated & Effective as of: September 1, 2022

 For Discord Bot: BooruBot#9381 (204722411403345920)